 One of the first pieces of furniture that I bought for my vintage shop was a bookshelf.
-As a book lover, I love a good bookcase.
-This bookcase was a great size and nice and sturdy.
+As a book lover, I love a good bookshelf.
+This bookshelf was a great size and nice and sturdy.
 The top was a bit scratched up and the back had a crudely cut hole in it, but I knew that I could make it shine again.
-I learned some important lessons during this bookcase makeover.
+I learned some important lessons during this bookshelf makeover.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 Thank you for supporting Semigloss Design.
 Your support helps me continue making awesome stuff to share.

-- Prep is key.
+- Prep is key for a bookshelf makeover.
 Sand and prime before painting.
-I know that a lot of paints claim to be no prep, but I would never take that chance with a bookcase!!Bookcases get a lot of wear and tear, so good prep work is important.
+I know that a lot of paints claim to be no prep, but I would never take that chance with a bookshelf!!
+Bookshelves get a lot of wear and tear, so good prep work is important.
 Sanding will smooth out any imperfections.
 Priming will seal any stains that may bleed through.
 Sanding and priming will ensure that your paint will stick to the wood.
 I recommend this primer because it’s heavy duty!

 - When picking a wallpaper, keep in mind that a repeat makes lining up your wallpaper tricky.
 You will also need more to match the repeat.
 For a first time user, I would recommend an easy pattern with no repeat, like this beadboard wallpaper.
 I like that it’s pre-pasted as well because that makes it easier to use too.

 - Use a new blade in your utility knife when cutting your wallpaper.
 I like to use a straight edge and cut along it.
 (Edited: My newer preferred method is to measure and cut.
 I line a lot of drawers and the process is very similar.)